CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 This section handles three aspects of this challenge: formats for communicating SSVC, how to handle partial or incomplete information, and how to handle information that may change over time.

 This section is about communicating SSVC information about a specific vulnerability.
-Any stakeholder making a decision on allocating effort should have a decision tree with it's decision points and possible values specified already.
+Any stakeholder making a decision on allocating effort should have a decision tree with its decision points and possible values specified already.
 [Representation choices](#representation-choices) and [Tree Construction and Customization Guidance](#tree-construction-and-customization-guidance) discussed how SSVC uses a text file as the canonical form of a decision tree; the example trees can be found in [SSVC/data](https://github.com/CERTCC/SSVC/tree/main/data).
 This section discusses the situation where one stakeholder, usually a supplier or coordinator, wants to communicate some information about a specific vulnerability to other stakeholders or constituents.